 Ski extras only bookings: This clause applies to ski extras only which are not booked together with any accommodation or transport at www.skisafariextras.com or booked by telephone.
 These booking conditions apply in their entirety to ski extras only bookings with the exception of “Booking your holiday” and “Amendments, transfers and cancellations (A) By you”.
 If you book ski extras only, a binding contract will come into force when we send you your voucher(s) by email.
 The contract is made in accordance with English Law and is subject to the jurisdiction of the Courts of England and Wales.
 If you are resident in Scotland or Northern Ireland, the Courts of Scotland or Northern Ireland can deal with any disputes.
 Full payment is required at the time your order is made.
 For all payments made by credit card, there is a fee applied of 1.6% of the total cost of your payment.
 For all payments made by debit card, there is a fee applied of 0.5% of the total cost of your payment.
 If you cancel your booking subsequently, the applied fee is not refundable in any circumstances.
-For all ski extras other than season passes and ski extras which are indicated as being non-refundable, you have 14 working days from the date of your order to cancel and receive a full refund (less the 2% credit card fee).
+For all ski extras other than season passes and ski extras which are indicated as being non-refundable, you have 14 working days from the date of your order to cancel and receive a full refund (less the credit or debit card fee).
 Cancellations must be confirmed to the Company in writing by email, fax or letter.
 After 14 days cancellation charges will apply.
 The precise amount of the cancellation charges that apply will be confirmed to you prior to booking.
 They will usually be between 20% and 100% of the total order cost and depend on the cancellation policy of our supplier.
 Certain products, such as some season passes, are 100% non-refundable from the point of booking, and this will be clearly indicated where relevant.